alexpolt/alexpolt.github.io/src/atomic-data.md

   using locks won't be of great service here.
 Again, GC, hazard pointers or using  shared\_ptr can help, but they all are not ideal.
 GC needs a stop-the-world pause, hazard pointers require checking all threads, reference counting is a performance hit and might break out of control.

+  In no way this is the exhaustive description of lock-free programming issues, but these two are the most important.
+For linked data structures there is also a delete problem and we'll cover it later.

-  Now it is time for me to introduce **atomic_data** that is a good compromise between having a lock-free data structure and avoiding the ABA and lifetime issues.
+  **Now it is time for me to introduce *atomic\_data* that is a good compromise between having a lock-free data structure and avoiding the ABA and lifetime issues.**

 ###**atomic\_data**: A Multibyte General Purpose Lock-Free Data Structure